-- males currently in the armed services and on active duty (this exception does not apply to members of the Reserve and National Guard who are not on active duty); - males who are not yet 18 at the time that they complete their applications (an update is not required during the year, even if a student turns 18 after completing the application); - males born before 1960; and - citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, or the Republic of Palau - noncitizens who first entered the U.S. after they turned 26; - noncitizens who entered the U.S. as lawful nonimmigrants on a valid visa and remained in the U.S. on the terms of that visa until after they turned 26.
+- males who are not yet 18 at the time that they complete their applications (an update is not required during the year, even if a student turns 18 after completing the application); - males born before 1960; - citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, or the Republic of Palau; - noncitizens who first entered the U.S. after they turned 26; - noncitizens who entered the U.S. as lawful nonimmigrants on a valid visa and remained in the U.S. on the terms of that visa until after they turned 26.